jisungbin/ComposeInvestigator/README.md

 >
 > ComposeInvestigator is heavily dependent on the version of [Compose Compiler](https://developer.android.com/jetpack/androidx/releases/compose-compiler),
 > so the version of ComposeInvestigator follows the format `[Compose Compiler Version - ComposeInvestigator Version]`.
+>
+> In other words, you need to adjust the Compose Compiler version and Kotlin version to use ComposeInvestigator.

 You don't need to use any APIs to get started.
 But if you're looking for a fancier experience, consider using the runtime API.